wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-use-webmatrix.md

 	![select express template][webmatrix-templates]

-3. If you are signed into Azure, you now have the option to create an Azure Websites web app for your local site.
-Choose a unique name, and select the datacenter where you would like your Azure Websites web app to be created:
+3. If you are signed into Azure, you now have the option to create an Azure web app for your local site.
+Choose a unique name, and select the datacenter where you would like your Azure web app to be created:

 	![Create site on Azure][nodesitefromtemplateazure]

-4. After WebMatrix finishes building the local site and creating the Azure Websites web app, the WebMatrix IDE is displayed.
+4. After WebMatrix finishes building the local site and creating the Azure web app, the WebMatrix IDE is displayed.

 	![webmatrix ide][webmatrix-ide]